 Panels within Health

-The research area includes studies on the prevalence of diseases and factors increasing or decreasing the potential of health and healthy living.
+The research area includes studies on the prevalence of diseases, factors increasing or decreasing the potential of health and healthy living, as well as measures to change the occurrence or effect of such factors.
 This includes research on health promotion and disease prevention, as well as studies on rehabilitation and nursing, health care processes and systems.

 Panels within Working life